 The Jennings Garden Club was organized in 1937.
 This collection consists of the constitutions and by-laws, 1949-1950.
-It also includes list of officers, committee members, etc.
+It also includes a list of officers, committee members, etc.

 Acadian Heritage Week.
 Proclamation, 2005

 This collection consists of a proclamation titled “Acadian Heritage Week” signed by L.J.
-“Joey” Durel, Jr., City Parish President, and Lafayette Consolidated Government on September 12, 2005.
+“Joey” Durel, Jr., City-Parish President, and Lafayette Consolidated Government on September 12, 2005.
 This proclamation in 2005 marks the 250th anniversary of the Deportation and Exile of the Acadians from their homes in maritime Canada in 1755.

 Hernandez, James E. Rezoning Application, 1975-1983

 This collection includes a list of documents pertaining to rezoning the James E. Hernandez area of Lafayette Parish.
-This includes correspondence, traffic data, testimony of individuals who live in that area, reports, minutes of Lafayette City Zoning Commission and preliminary evaluation of the consideration of the zone.
+This includes correspondence, traffic data, the testimony of individuals who live in that area, reports, minutes of Lafayette City Zoning Commission and preliminary evaluation of the consideration of the zone.

 Fitzhugh, Mary Peabody.
 Succession, 2002